Lazap-Development/Lazap/README.md

 ```
 yarn tauri:serve
 ```
-⚠️ **WARNING**: This also installs and checks rust package every time ran, Compilation may take long depdending on your processor **ONLY** for the first time!
+⚠️ **WARNING**: This also installs and checks cargo packages every time ran, Compilation may take long depending on your processor **ONLY** for the first time!
 After the first time, compilation should not take long anymore.

 ### Compiles and minifies for production